chmadran/minishell/README.md

 <h4>1.2 PREPARING FOR EXECUTION</h4>
 `create_arguments` creates an argument under the format int argc, char **argv.
 To create the char **, we malloc by the number of spaces (that have been trimmed previously so no risk of extra ones) and then `split_args` fills out the argv from the token data.
 Then argc is just the number of char * in argv.

 Things to note are that we must be careful of quoted/unquoted arguments, and we implemented special rules for backslash.
 The function `clean_arg` cleans the final argv before it is stored (even reallocating the right amount of memory).
+At this stage, handling backslashes makes the code much more complex, we might want to remove these parts.

 <h4>XXXX.
 CODING THE REQUIRED BUILTINS</h4>